shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 # Thief

-Written about this guy before for sure.
 Gets in, grabs loot, gets out.

 LMB – Grabby hands.
 Reaches out in the cursor direction, and claims whatever ally or enemy object it comes into contact with.
 The object is held above his head until he lets go of it.
 Control is passed to him.
 The object is still active while he’s holding it, in that it can damage and can take damage.
 Can only carry one thing at a time.
 Cannot launch other abilities while holding an object, but can activate smoke cannister and grappling hook while holding something.